 A little patch of the town centre in Vienna goes by the name of the Bermuda Triangle.
 Bars and restaurants pepper old streets free of traffic, and the area echoes at night to the sound of tinkling wine glasses and good company.

-Perhaps surprisingly, that very same area also houses two venerable religious institutions.
 One is the 1826 city temple of Vienna’s Jewish community.
 The other is the Romanesque Ruprechtskirche, a church whose roots date back perhaps over a thousand years.

-The building stands on a slight rise and on top of one of the few remaining pieces of the old city fortifications that once kept the Ottoman empire at bay (but not Napoleon).
+Ruprechtskirche sits on a slight elevation and also above one of the few remaining pieces of the old city fortifications that once kept the Ottoman empire at bay.
+The church seems to defy its surrounds, squatting slightly incongruously among houses from the early 1830s.

-The squat church seems to defy its surrounds, sitting slightly incongruously among houses from the early 1830s.
-One side looks across to a small arm of the Danube (the so-called Donaukanal), though this was not always the case: WWII bombs apparently destroyed the house that blocked the view.
+One side looks across to a small arm of the Danube (the so-called Donaukanal), though this was not always the case: WWII bombs apparently destroyed the house that used to block the view of the water.

-Some evidence suggests origins around the turn of the 8th and 9th centuries (!), immediately after the successful conquest of the Pannonian Avars (tribal nomads) by the Christian Franks.
-The first documented official mention of the Ruprechtskirche is from 1200 (one which, even back then, describes the church as the oldest in the settlement).
+Some evidence suggests Ruprechtskirche may have first appeared around the turn of the 8th and 9th centuries (!), immediately after the successful conquest of the Pannonian Avars (tribal nomads) by the Christian Franks.

 How to get to the Ruprechtskirche